goodevilgenius/goodevilgeniusorg/source/_posts/2008-08-08-color-quiz.md

 author: Danjones
 layout: post
 guid: http://goodevilgenius.org/blog/?p=48
-permalink: color-quiz
+slug: color-quiz
-pvc_views: 38
+tags:
-jd_tweet_this: yes
+    - forwards
 ---
 So, I recently read on [Stephanie Hall's blog](https://redisbetter.blogspot.com/2008/08/color-me-good.html) about an interesting [color quiz](http://www.colorquiz.com/).
 It's a personality quiz that tells you about yourself based on colors you pick.
 While I don't think my results are particularly accurate, I thought they were interesting.
 I particularly found it interesting that I am "able to achieve satisfaction through sexual activity."
 Everything seems to be telling me lately that I need to get married.
 Anyway, here's my results for your enjoyment.